mhostetter/galois/README.md

 ### Linear algebra performance

 Linear algebra over Galois fields is highly optimized.
-For prime fields `GF(p)`, the performance is comparable to the native numpy implementation (using BLAS/LAPACK).
+For prime fields `GF(p)`, the performance is comparable to the native NumPy implementation (using BLAS/LAPACK).

 ```python
 In [1]: import numpy as np